-Students will study all phases of Dental Assisting with courses in history, ethics, chair side dental assisting, pharmacology and dental office procedures.
 Dental assistants provide hands-on help for the dental practitioner.
 The dental assistant performs preparatory work such as sterilizing equipment, preparing and developing X-rays, and taking impressions/molds of patients' teeth.
 Additionally, they guide the patients through their procedures and instruct patients on oral care.
 More advanced duties may include topical anesthetic, sealant applications, and fluoride applications.
 Dental assistants may also schedule patient appointments and assist with other office tasks.
-Instructional tools include lectures, power points, instructor guided labs and exercises, as well as videos, guizzes and exams.
+Instructional tools include lectures, power points, instructor guided labs and exercises, as well as videos, quizzes and exams.

-The Healthcare Training Institute program is designed to provide graduates with the entrylevel skills necessary to assist with General Dentistry, laboratory techniques, office procedures, preparatory work such as sterilizing equipment, preparing and developing X-rays, and taking impressions/molds of patients' teeth.
+At the Healthcare Training Institute, the objectives of program are designed to provide graduates with the entry-level skills necessary to assist with General Dentistry, laboratory techniques, office procedures, preparatory work such as sterilizing equipment, preparing and developing X-rays, and taking impressions/molds of patients' teeth.
 Additionally, they guide the patients through their procedures and instruct patients on oral care.
 More advanced duties may include topical anesthetic, sealant applications, and fluoride applications.
 Dental assistants may also schedule patient appointments and assist with other office tasks.